BSEL-UC3M/HoloLens2and3DSlicer-PedicleScrewPlacementPlanning/README.md

-# Real-Time open-source integration between Microsoft HoloLens 2 and 3D Slicer
+# Real-Time integration between Microsoft HoloLens 2 and 3D Slicer
 ## with demonstration in pedicle screw placement planning

 This repository has been created by Alicia Pose Díez de la Lastra, from Universidad Carlos III de Madrid.
 It presents a novel approach to communicate Microsoft HoloLens 2 and 3D Slicer using OpenIGTLink.
 This connection is applied towards pedicle screw placement planning.
 Here is a [video demonstration](https://youtu.be/H4CQcr2erjc) of the functioning of the application.